-- Earned Associates of Science in Nursing (ASN) degree or RN Diploma from an NLNAC or CCNE accredited program.
+- Earned Associates of Science Degree in Nursing from an ACEN, CNEA, or CCNE accredited program.

-- Evidence of current licensure as a registered nurse (RN) in the United States and eligibility for licensure in the state of Georgia.
+- Evidence of current licensure as a registered nurse (RN) in the United States.

 - GPA of 2.5 (4.0 scale) for all completed core coursework applicable to BSN degree.

-- Completed a minimum of 36 semester hours of core to be considered after May 1st and should include:
+- Applicants must have completed a minimum of 48 semester hours of core to be considered after May 1st and should include:

-- At least 3 of the 5 lab science courses required for a BSN: A&P I & II, Microbiology, and Principles of Biology or Principles of Chemistry sequence (2 courses), Human Anatomy & Physiology 1, Human Anatomy & Physiology 2, and Microbiology
+- At least 3 of the 5 lab science courses required for a BSN at UWG from: A Principles of Biology or Survey/Principles of Chemistry sequence (2 courses), Human Anatomy & Physiology 1, Human Anatomy & Physiology 2, and Microbiology

 February 1 through May 1.
 Rolling admission ends July 1.

 Specific dates for Admissions (Undergraduate only), Financial Aid, Fee Payments, Registration, Start/End of term, Final Exams, etc. are available in THE SCOOP.